Mach1Studios/slate/source/includes/_mach1decode.md

 # Mach1Decode API

-Mach1Decode supplies the functions needed to playback the Mach1Spatial VVBP 8channels to a stereo stream based on the device's orientation, this can be used for mobile device windowing or first person based media such as AR/VR/MR without any additional processing effects required.
+Mach1Decode supplies the functions needed to playback Mach1 Spatial VVBP formats to a stereo stream based on the device's orientation, this can be used for mobile device windowing or first person based media such as AR/VR/MR without any additional processing effects required.

 ## Summary Use